Code-Hex/gpl/README.md

     cat list.txt | gpl

-The most recommended is this combination
+The most recommended is this combination with ghq and [peco](https://github.com/peco/peco)

     ghq list -p | peco | gpl